Mavadidurai/compInterFoam/README.md

 (LIFT) studies.

-The two-temperature model enforces energy conservation using an `energyTolerance` parameter specified in case dictionaries.
+The two-temperature model enforces energy conservation using an `energyTol`/`energyTolerance` parameter specified in case dictionaries.

 ## Required OpenFOAM version and dependencies